jrengdahl/H503/README.txt

 the trace easier to read and understand.
 If you are using a supported RTOS they have RTOS-awareness modules you can download and use.
 If your RTOS is not supported, or home-brewed like mine, you can tell Ozone about the thread switching code in the Ozone startup script.
-The script included with this project does that.
+The .jdebug script included with this project does that.
 There are two prequisites: your thread switch code must exist in a subroutine call that Ozone can find, and you have to use Dwarf-4 debug info.
 Newer editions of GCC, such as 12.2, emit Dwarf-5 debug data by default, so you have to pass -gdwarf-4 to the GCC and G++ compilers.